brdlab/scripts/hybrid_color_printing/README.md

 `hybrid_color_printing.py file.pdf`

 By default, output is list of color and b/w pages in ranged list format (e.g. 1-7,13,14,34-65).
+This can be input directly in your print dialogue boxes

 `hybrid_color_printing.py file.pdf -F`